Dealing With Cheating

 - Encourage students by describing the benefits of writing a research paper beyond learning new content, such as research skills, analyzing and synthesizing various viewpoints, and attention to detail by following citation guidelines.

-- Remind students of available resources, such as consulting with the faculty member, TAs, librarians, and the writing center.
+- Remind students of available resources, such as consulting with the faculty member, TAs, librarians, and the Writers Workshop.

 - Exemplify academic integrity in class by citing sources on handouts and during lectures.